Systems-and-Toolchains-Fall-2023/course-project-option-2-aayush-shah14/README.md

 39% of the values are dos, indicating denial of service type of attack.
 11% are the rest.

+## Code
+There are 4 code files in the form of Jupyter notebooks.
+The ones with 'Cloud' in their name are meant to be run on Google Cloud Platform and the rest are supposed to be run locally, preferrably through Anaconda.
+Requirements: Python 3.11, PySpark 3.4.1, Numpy 1.24.1, Pandas 2.0.3, Torch 2.1.0, Confluent-Kafka 2.2.0.

+**Running local notebooks**

+1) Download the files in the 'data' folder of the repository and replace the path in the 2nd cell while reading df_train and df_test to appropriate one.
+2) Download pgAdmin4 and create a new server with schema named 'mqtt'.
+Download the JBDC jar executable and put in the bin folder of Spark home directory.
+Replace the data base properties according to the database you created.
+3) If you have CUDA enabled PyTorch, run the rest of the cells as they are.
+Otherwise change the use_GPU variable to 'False' in all the instances of the 'train' function.

+**Running Cloud notebooks**

 ## References
 The un-abbreviated name of each column was generated from ChatGPT after which further research was done from variety of sources to write the description and constraints: